dojo/docs/dojox/gauges/GlossySemiCircularGauge.rst

 Introduction
 ============

-This gauge widget provides a way to display data on a semi circular gauge with a glossy appearance.
+This gauge widget is based on AnalogGauge.
+It provides a way to display data on a semi circular gauge with a glossy appearance.
 This UI paradigm has been around for a very long time and is quite common in most devices that people are familiar with, such as the dashboard of an automobile.

 The glossy semi circular gauge widget is entirely built upon the dojox.gfx package and as such, works extremely well across many browsers.
 The way to conceptually understand how the gauge widget works is that it is effectively a layering of a series of indicators to display the background shpae, the major and minor ticks, the needle...